qiuresearch/SeqFold2D/README.md

 - folder-name.json for some statistics of the dataset

 ### Train
-You can test whether training can proceed with the provided Stralign NR80 dataset before trying one of the three ways below.
+You can first test your installation with the provided Stralign NR80 dataset before trying one of the three ways below.

    `seqfold2d.sh train -model bprna.TR0VL0.960K examples/stralign_nr80.pkl -resume true`

 1. Fine-tune or retrain from scratch one of the saved models

    `seqfold2d.sh train -model bprna.TR0VL0.960K train_data_file -resume true`

 This will fine-tune the SeqFold2D-960K model trained with the bpRNA TR0 and VL0 datasets.
 Remove "-resume true" for training from scratch.

 2. Train a new model modified from one of the saved models